Zhengde Emperor: Relations with Southeast Asia and the arrival of the Portuguese

 During the Hongzhi and Zhengde eras, the government showed little interest in Southeast Asia, in stark contrast to the early 15th century when it actively enforced "Pax Ming" in the region.
 Even when the Portuguese showed aggression towards Malacca and the Sultan there requested help, the Beijing politicians remained lethargic, but foreign trade with Southeast Asia continued to thrive.
 In 1510, local authorities recognized the separation of maritime trade and tribute relations and began taxing merchant ships arriving from abroad.
 By 1517, the import tax was set at 20% of the value of the ship's cargo.
 This de facto legalization of foreign trade led to its expansion, benefiting buyers and increasing government revenues.
 However, the uncontrolled mobility of traders, often armed, caused concern among some officials, who called for restrictions on trade and the establishment of order.
 These officials' views gained the upper hand after the death of the Zhengde Emperor and the rise of the Jiajing government, resulting in an anti-trade ordinance in 1524.

 In 1513, the first Portuguese explorer, Jorge Álvares, arrived in China.
 Three years later, in 1516, Portuguese captain Rafael Perestrello arrived in Guangzhou with his ship, which had a Malayan crew.
 This marked the beginning of trade between China and Europe.
 The following year, Fernão Pires de Andrade's squadron sailed from Malacca to China with the intention of establishing official trade and diplomatic relations.
 The envoy, Tomé Pires, carried a letter from King Manuel I of Portugal to the Chinese emperor and stayed in Guangzhou until the beginning of 1520, when he was finally able to travel to the imperial court.
 Despite the assistance of Jiang Bin, he was unable to secure an audience with the Zhengde Emperor in the summer of 1520 in Nanjing, where the Emperor was staying at the time, or later in Beijing.
 After the Zhengde Emperor's death in April 1521, the new government refused to accept him and sent him back to Guangzhou.

-Meanwhile, Fernão de Andrade's brother, Simão de Andrade, incited the anger of the Chinese with his aggressive actions and the purchase of children, including those who were kidnapped from wealthy families.
+Fernão de Andrade's brother, Simão de Andrade, incited the anger of the Chinese with his aggressive actions and the purchase of children, including those who were kidnapped from wealthy families.
 Rumors began to circulate in Guangzhou that the Portuguese were cannibals who consumed children (although in reality, they were selling them into slavery, and some were later discovered in Diu, India).
 The Portuguese's defiance of Ming authorities led to armed conflicts, and in 1521, a Ming fleet defeated them at the Battle of Tunmen.
-As a result, the Portuguese were expelled from China.
+The Portuguese were expelled from China.
 Upon returning to the south, Tomé Pires was held responsible by the local authorities for the violent behavior of his comrades and was imprisoned.
 He ultimately died in prison in 1524.

 In addition to new crops, syphilis also spread from America to China.
 It first appeared in Guangzhou in 1505, even before the arrival of the Portuguese.